gambonny/fastwire/README.md

 ## Features

 - ✅ Zero-runtime monorepo setup
-- ✅ Strict version control with `catalogMode: strict`
+- ✅ Uses pnpm catalogs for centralized dependency control
 - ✅ Volta-pinned Node and pnpm versions
 - ✅ Biome for linting and formatting
+- ✅ TypeScript with strict, modern config
 - ✅ Ready for shared packages in `packages/*`

 ## Tooling